-To get to this folder, in Power BI Desktop, select File > Options and settings > Options, and then select Diagnostics.
-The following dialog appears:
+During a Power BI Desktop session, select File > Options and settings > Options, and then select Diagnostics.

-In SQL Server Profiler, select File > Open > Trace file.
+Open SQL Server Profiler, and select File > Open > Trace File.

-Enter the path to the trace file for the currently open Power BI session, such as: C:\Users<user>\AppData\Local\Microsoft\Power BI Desktop\AnalysisServicesWorkspaces\AnalysisServicesWorkspace2058279583\Data.
+Navigate to or enter the path to the trace file for the current Power BI session, and open FlightRecorderCurrent.trc.

-Query Endevent, which represent the start and end of a DAX query generated by the UI, for example, from a visual, or from populating a list of values in the filter UI.
+Query Endevent, which represent the start and end of a DAX query generated by changing a visual or filter in the Power BI UI, or from filtering or transforming data in the Power Query Editor.

-DirectQuery Endevents, which represent a query sent to the underlying data source, as part of evaluating the DAX query.
+DirectQuery Endevents, which represent queries sent to the underlying data source as part of evaluating the DAX query.

 Multiple DAX queries can run in parallel, so events from different groups can be interleaved.
-The value of the
+You can use the

-ActivityID can be used to determine which events belong to the same group.
+ActivityID value to determine which events belong to the same group.

 - TextData: The textual detail of the event.
 For

-Query Begin/Endevents, the detail is the DAX query.
+Query Endevents, the detail is the DAX query.
 For

-DirectQuery Begin/Endevents, the detail is the SQL query sent to the underlying source.
-The TextData for the currently selected event is also displayed in the region at the bottom.
+DirectQuery Endevents, the detail is the SQL query sent to the underlying source.
+The TextData for the currently selected event also appears in the pane at the bottom of the screen.

 - EndTime: The time when the event completed.

-- Duration: The duration, in milliseconds, taken to execute the DAX or SQL query.
+- Duration: The duration, in milliseconds, it took to run the DAX or SQL query.

-- Error: Indicates if an error occurred, in which case the event is also displayed in red.
+- Error: Whether an error occurred, in which case the event also displays in red.

-- Do the set of actions of interest in Power BI Desktop.
-Include a few additional actions, to ensure that the events of interest are flushed into the trace file.
+Do the set of actions of interest in Power BI Desktop.
+Include a few more actions, to ensure that the events of interest are flushed into the trace file.

-- Open SQL Server Profiler and examine the trace, as described previously.
+Open SQL Server Profiler and examine the trace.
 Remember that closing Power BI Desktop deletes the trace file.
 Also, further actions in Power BI Desktop don't immediately appear.
-The trace file should be closed and reopened to see the new events.
+You must close and reopen the trace file to see new events.

-The general format of queries created and sent by Power BI Desktop use subselects for each of the tables referenced.
-The Power Query Editor query defines the subselect.
-For example, assume the following TPC-DS tables in SQL Server:
+The general format of Power BI Desktop queries uses subselects for each table they reference.
+The Power Query Editor query defines the subselect queries.
+For example, assume you have the following TPC-DS tables in SQL Server:

-Power BI employs this pattern because the SQL query used can be provided directly by the analyst.
-It's used "as provided", without an attempt to rewrite it.
+Power BI uses this pattern because the analyst provides the SQL query directly.
+Power BI uses the query as provided, without any attempt to rewrite it.

-This article describes aspects of DirectQuery that are common across all data sources.
-There are certain details that are specific to individual sources.
-See the following articles covering specific sources:
+This article described aspects of DirectQuery that are common across all data sources.
+See the following articles for details about specific sources:

 Submit and view feedback for